GIScience/ohsome-quality-api/docs/vector_datasets.md

 # Vector datasets (PostGIS Database)

-ohsome quality API operates on vector datasets stored in a PostGIS database.
+The ohsome quality API operates on vector datasets stored in a PostGIS database.

 ### The Human Development Index (SHDI)